Difference Between Middle Ages and Dark Ages

 Middle Ages vs Dark Ages

-The Middle Ages were a period that began from the 5th century and lasted till the 15th century.
-During this period the world went through many cultural and scientific changes.
+The Middle Ages were a period that began in the 5th century and lasted till the 15th century.
+During this period, the world went through many cultural and scientific changes.

 There were many general developments in science, and the arts also observed a shift from traditional forms.
 This period observed vivid changes in culture.